37 Women-Owned and Founded Home Brands We Love

 Founded in 2020 by Nikki Day, Alya & Co. also makes stylish parent-friendly diaper bags.
 But these are more gender-neutral.
 It’s more like an organization system than a line of bags.
 But we really love is their tiny, bottle-shaped vacuum cleaner that is a godsend for car seats and strollers!

 Founded in 2021 by Sarah Owen Clifford, The Worthington Collection is a line of candles that are pretty and pretty functional.
 Not only do these candles smell good, but they’re also designed to eliminate stinky odors

 Founded in LA by best friends Grace Lee and Monica Ashauer, Birdy Grey started as a site for affordable-yet-stylish bridesmaid's dresses, but it has evolved into a one-stop shop for all things weddings and showers.
 And the brand just launched a new monogram shop with dozens of designs and colors for gifts under $50!

 Stoney Clover Lane

 If you love all things whimsy and color, ArtSugar is a great place to shop for pop art.
-For International Women's Day this year, the female-founded e-commerce art curator is partnering with artist Jamie Kushner Blicher of Glitter Enthusiast to create awareness of infertility.
-Blicher created a new disco ball pop art piece using IVF needles as painting tools and for every print sold ArtSugar will donate 10 percent of proceeds to Care.org.
+Founded by Alix Greenberg in 2017, the online art curator is on a mission to make the art world and the art of collecting art more accessible.
+For International Women's Day last year, ArtSugar partnered with artist Jamie Kushner Blicher of Glitter Enthusiast to create awareness of infertility.
+Blicher created a disco ball pop art piece using IVF needles as painting tools and you can still order the design as a print or acrylic wall art.